home-assistant/developers.home-assistant/docs/core/integration-quality-scale/index.md

 This integration has one or more active code owners who help maintain it to ensure the experience on this level lasts now and in the future.

-Characteristics:
+The silver tier has the following characteristics:
 - Provides everything “Bronze” has.
 - Provides a stable user experience under various conditions.
 - Has one or more active code owners who help maintain the integration.
 - Correctly and automatically recover from connection errors or offline devices, without filling log files and without unnecessary messages.
 - Automatically triggers re-authentication if authentication with the device or service fails.
-- Offers detailed documentation detailing what the integration provides and instructions on troubleshooting issues.
+- Offers detailed documentation of what the integration provides and instructions for troubleshooting issues.

 ### 🥇 Gold
 The gold standard in integration user experience, providing extensive and comprehensive support for the integrated devices & services.
 A gold-tier integration aims to be user-friendly, fully featured, and accessible to a wider audience.